dell/csm-docs/content/docs/getting-started/installation/operator/openshift_modules/observability.md

   Installing Observability via Container Storage Modules Operator
 ---

 1. Verify the Cert-Manager is deployed and configured on the OpenShift Cluster.
-Please review the Red Hat documentation for the procedure.
+Please review the RedHat documentation for the procedure.

 2. Verify the user workload monitoring is enabled and configured on the OpenShift Cluster.
-Please review Red Hat documentation for the procedure to configure user workload monitoring on the OpenShift Cluster.
+Please review RedHat documentation for the procedure to configure user workload monitoring on the OpenShift Cluster.

 3. Enable Observability module in the CSM